sillsdev/ptx2pdf/docs/dev/polyglotexample.md

-# Sample instructions why polyglot is unsupported.
+# Sample instructions for use while polyglot is unsupported by the UI.

 ## Make empty USFM files. e.g. XXA
 You can do this either in Paratext or just write an empty file (note that if